d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 2. Blind guessing between two outcomes will be correct only about half the time.
 We can create data (via computer simulation) to fit the assumption of blind guessing.

 3. Unusual observed results will make us doubt the assumptions used to create the simulated distribution.
 A large number of correct “guesses” is evidence that a person was not just blindly guessing.

+## Out of Class Activity

+Since this class is taught in a blended format we are only in class one day per week.
+During class we will complete the in-class activity from the course pack.
+Outside of class, students will read from the textbook, watch course videos, and complete an out-of-class activity on the other two days of class.
+To become familiar with the course outline, read through the syllabus, https://mtstateintrostats.github.io/Syllabus/, the day specific cohort calendar, and watch the Stat 216 Course Tour on D2L before answering the following questions.

+1. When are the case study discussion posts due?

+\vspace{0.5in}

+2. For your cohort, what day and time are the weekly assignments due on Gradescope?

+\vspace{0.5in}

+3. For your cohort, when is Exam 1?
+Exam 2?

+\space{0.5in}

+In Stat 216 we will use the statistical package `R` to analyze data.
+Read through the instructions on the syllabus and download `R` and `RStudio Desktop` to your computer.
+If you have a Chromebook or have problems installing `R` and `RStudio Desktop` on your machine, you will need to use `RStudio Cloud` or an MSU virtual machine.
+Read through the preliminaries chapter in the textbook and watch the video `RStudio_GettingStarted` on D2L -> Content -> Primary Resources before completing the following questions.

+Open `RStudio` on your computer.
+Download the Martian Alphabet `RScript` file from D2L and open in `RStudio`.
+If the file does not open directly, open manually:

+    * In `RStudio` click on File in the upper left hand corner, choose Open File, find the downloaded file.

+If you are using `RStudioCloud` watch the video `RStudioCloud_GettingStarted` on D2L -> Content -> Primary Resources to learn how to open the file in `RStudioCloud`.

+In the Martian Alphabet `Rscript` file, highlight the first 10 lines of code and click run.

+Throughout the semester we will use the package `tidyverse` to allow us to use chaining (see Section 1.7 in the textbook for more on this symbol %>%.)
+We will use the package ggplot2 to create graphs in `RStudio`, the package `mosaic` to use the favstats function to find summary statistics for quantitative variables, and the package `catstats` starting in Chapter 5 to create simulations.
+Once you have installed these packages you will only need to use the library function to call each package to use.

+The \# sign is not part of the `R` code.
+It is used by these authors to add comments to the `R` code and explain what each call is telling the program to do.
+`R` will ignore everything after a \# sign when executing the code.

+In the Martian Alphabet `RScript` file for the one proportion test, enter your class size (Q3 from the in-class activity) for sample_size and the number of students who were correct in identifying Bumba (Q6 from the in-class activity) for as_extreme_as in the one_proportion_test.
+Highlight lines 12 - 17 and click run.

+4. Is the distribution created from this code similar to what you saw in class in Q14?

+\vspace{1in}

 ## Additional notes